geotools/geotools/docs/user/tutorial/geometry/geometrycrs.rst

    have been traveling.
 Hence y/x order.

 This is also where I need to make a public apology.
-As computer scientists we occasionally get fed up when we work in a domain where “they are doing it wrong”.
+As computer scientists we occasionally get fed up when we work in a domain where "they are doing it wrong".
 Map making is an example of this.
 When we arrived on the scene maps were always recording position in latitude, followed by longitude; that is, with the north-south axis first and the east-west access second.
-When you draw that on the screen quickly it looks like the world is sideways as the coordinates are in”y/x” to my way of thinking and you need to swap them before drawing.
+When you draw that on the screen quickly it looks like the world is sideways as the coordinates are in"y/x" to my way of thinking and you need to swap them before drawing.

 .. image:: images/axisOrder.png
    :scale: 40